awes0m/CybersecHome/README.md

 2. Drag-and-drop the file onto the import area, or click to select.
 3. Bookmarks are parsed and grouped by folder with favicons.

+### Automations/Ops Flows

+1. Click "Ops" in the navigation menu.
+2. Click "Create Flow" button.
+3. Enter a name for the flow (e.g., "Morning Ops").
+4. Add URLs either:
+   - Manually (one per line) in the "URLs" textarea
+   - Select from existing bookmarks using the "Add from Bookmarks" dropdown
+5. Click "Save Flow" to create the automation.
+6. Launch the flow by clicking the "Launch" button; confirm the popup permission dialog.

+### Database Backup & Restore

+1. Click the database icon (or settings gear) in the header to open "Data & Settings".
+2. **To backup**: Click "Download Backup" to export all data as a JSON file.
+3. **To restore**: Click "Restore from Backup", select a previously saved JSON file, and confirm.
+(Warning: This replaces current data.)

+### Wallpaper

+1. Open "Data & Settings" (database or settings icon in header).
+2. Enter an image URL (e.g., `https://example.com/image.jpg`).
+3. Click "Set Wallpaper" to apply the custom background.

 ### Theme

-- Use the theme toggle in the header.
+- Use the theme toggle (sun icon) in the header.
 The choice is saved and restored on next visit.

 ---

 ## Browser Support

-- Modern Browsers: Chrome 80+, Firefox 75+, Safari 13+, Edge 80+
+- **Modern Browsers**: Chrome 80+, Firefox 75+, Safari 13+, Edge 80+
-- Mobile: iOS Safari, Chrome Mobile, Samsung Internet
+- **Mobile**: iOS Safari, Chrome Mobile, Samsung Internet
-- Uses CSS Grid/Flexbox, Local Storage API, File API, and CSS custom properties
+- **APIs Used**: CSS Grid/Flexbox, IndexedDB, File API, Fetch API, CSS custom properties, LocalStorage (legacy migration)

 ---

 ## Development Notes

-- Single-file architecture with embedded CSS/JS for easy distribution
+- **Single-file architecture**: All code (HTML/CSS/JS) is self-contained in `index.html` for easy distribution and offline use
-- Structure emphasizes clear sections, modular functions, and minimal dependencies
-- Feeds use mock data client-side to bypass CORS; real feeds require a backend proxy or server-side worker
+- **IndexedDB for persistence**: Uses browser's IndexedDB API for robust client-side data storage with larger capacity than localStorage
+- **Modular class structure**: `DBService` handles all database operations; `App` class manages UI and business logic
+- **RSS parsing**: Uses rss2json API to fetch and parse RSS feeds (bypasses CORS restrictions)
+- **Draggable UI components**: CS Toolkit panel uses vanilla JS drag implementation for better UX
+- **Minimal dependencies**: No external frameworks; uses vanilla HTML5, CSS3, and JavaScript
+- **Responsive design**: CSS Grid/Flexbox with mobile-first approach; floating panel hidden on mobile

 ---